 Benefit eligible employees have the opportunity to enroll in group health insurance provided by the State Health Benefit Plan.
 Individual and dependent coverage options are available.

 Optional dental coverage may be purchased for the individual employee and his/her family.
-Two plans are available: Select and Select Plus with Delta Dental.
 For information, please contact GABreeze at 1-877-342-7339 or visit their website at GABreeze.

 Coverage is available through Blue Cross Blue Shield Vision.
 For more information, please contact BCBS at 1-855-556-4844 or visit their website at BCBS-Vision.